-- Name the name of the project. - Location the folder in which the project will be created.
-If you specify a folder that doesn't exist, Visual Studio will create it. - Solution a solution is a container in which you can group logically-related projects.
+- Project name the name of the project. - Location the folder in which the project will be created.
+If you specify a folder that doesn't exist, Visual Studio will create it. - Solution name a solution is a container in which you can group logically-related projects.
 Only one solution can be open in Visual Studio at a time.
 At this stage you can either create a new solution that will use the name specified, or add the project to the solution currently open in Visual Studio.

-You can check Create directory for solution in order to give the solution a different name to the project name.
+You can check Place solution and project in the same directory in order to give the solution a different name to the project name.
 This is useful when you are likely to have several projects in the same solution.